 Scotland’s coastal fisheries are focused on shellfish.
 Scallops and Nephrops (otherwise known as Dublin Bay prawns, langoustine or Norway lobster – we’ll call them prawns), caught mostly for the European export markets, make up the majority of fish and shellfish coming from this area.
-Although both species can be caught in a few different ways, most scallops are caught by dredgers, and most prawns are caught from bottom trawlers, normally otter or twin rig.
-These fisheries can have damaging impacts on the seabed and the wider marine ecosystems – more on that below.
+Although both species can be caught in a few different ways, most scallops are caught by dredging, and most prawns are caught from bottom trawling, normally otter or twin rig.

-There are always opportunities to make these fisheries more sustainable.
-By avoiding the sensitive areas of our seas, these fisheries would dramatically reduce the damage caused to the marine environment.
-Further minimisation of environmental impact can be achieved by promoting lower impact alternatives such as creeling and diving.
+There are always opportunities to make these fisheries more sustainable – for example avoiding sensitive areas of our seas or switching to alternative, lower impact methods.
 Technical changes to fishing gears to avoid bycatch and habitat damage might also have a role to play.
 However, we have yet to see the necessary leadership from industry or government to take these opportunities.